Things To Do in Montana

 Ruby River –

 The Ruby has dropped to 265cfs below the reservoir and has reached a wader friendly flow.
-The
+Being a

-difficult.
-The Ruby River above the reservoir is currently at 150cfs.
+The Ruby River above the reservoir is currently at 163cfs.
 The river holds Browns, Rainbows,

 Cutthroat and Grayling all very willing to eat dry flies.